hitesh-dgk/avinash_people_plus_nestjs_v1/README.md

 MongoDb has documented the CRUD operations, please take a look into it. https://www.mongodb.com/docs/manual/crud/

+Also to use the common MongoDb Atlas project, developer need to provide the IP address for their machine to the Author of this repo, so has to add it to Mongodb cluster

 ## Swagger
 To document all our application apis, Swagger is integrated as a tool to manage it.
 Below is the setup link: